TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-04-25-don-t-give-up-your-php-code-for-compiler-passes-so-easily.md

 tweet: "New Post on #php 🐘 blog: Don't Give up Your PHP Code for Compiler Passes so Easily      #symfony #laravel #nettfw"
 ---

-This mini-series started in [Why Config Coding Sucks](/blog/2019/02/14/why-config-coding-sucks/). **There we learned to move <strike>weakly</strike> un-typed strings to strict-typed PHP code**.
+This mini-series started in [Why Config Coding Sucks](/blog/2019/02/14/why-config-coding-sucks/). **There we learned to move ~~weakly~~ un-typed strings to strict-typed PHP code**.
 It's not only about YAML or NEON files, but about any config-like syntax in general (XML, in...).

 Today we move to PHP-only land, that suffers a similar problem.